metagenomics/submg/README.md

 These tables can be provided under the `NCBI_TAXONOMY_FILES` keyword in the configuration form.

-The values in the `bin_id` field have to match the basenames of the bin fasta files (e.g. there needs to be a `bin1.fasta`, `bin1.fna` or similar in your `BINS_DIRECTORY`)
+The values in the `Bin_id` field have to match the basenames of the bin fasta files (e.g. there needs to be a `bin1.fasta`, `bin1.fna` or similar in your `BINS_DIRECTORY`)

 The string in the 'NCBI_taxonomy' column has to adhere to the format shown in the above example: Taxonomic ranks are separated by semicolons.
 On each rank, a letter indicating the rank is followed by two underscores and the classification at that rank.
 The ranks have to be in the order 'domain', 'phylum', 'class', 'order', 'family', 'genus', 'species'.
 If a classification at a certain rank is unavailable, the rank itself still needs to be present in the string (e.g. "s__" where the species taxonomy is unknown).

 ## Taxonomy Assignment Failure
 In some cases, subMG will be unable to assign a valid taxonomy to a bin.
 The submission will be aborted and you will be informed which bins are causing problems.
-In such cases, you must determine the correct scientific name and taxid for the bin and specify it in a [manual taxonomy file](#manually-specified-taxonomy).
-This file then has to be referenced in the `MANUAL_TAXONOMY` field of your config.
+In such cases, you must determine the correct scientific name and taxid for the bin and specify it in a [manual taxonomy file](#manual-taxonomy-file).
+This file then has to be referenced in the `MANUAL_TAXONOMY_FILE` field of your config.
 Remember to use [environmental organism-level taxonomies](https://ena-docs.readthedocs.io/en/latest/faq/taxonomy.html#environmental-organism-level-taxonomy) when manually defining the taxonomy for your bin.

 A possible reason for a failed taxonomic assignment is that no proper [environmental organism-level taxonomies](https://ena-docs.readthedocs.io/en/latest/faq/taxonomy.html#environmental-organism-level-taxonomy) exist yet (this happens more often than one might expect).
 You can [create a taxon request](https://ena-docs.readthedocs.io/en/latest/faq/taxonomy_requests.html) in the ENA Webin Portal to register the taxon.